Cersia

 From the grocery store.
 She found that the life dependent on

-Her cancer-blotched hands was what made her grow,
+Her cancer-blotched hands were what made her grow, too.

-Sky.
-The frog’s back soon glistened with her tears,
+The frog’s back in her garden soon glistened with her tears,

 She was once Mayor Pro Tempore, you know.
 La Palma,